PennyLaneAI/pennylane/doc/introduction/measurements.rst

 .. currentmodule:: pennylane.measure

 PennyLane can extract different types of measurement results from quantum
-devices: the expectation of an observable, its variance, or samples of a single measurement.
+devices: the expectation of an observable, its variance, samples of a single measurement, or computational basis state probabilities.

 For example, the following circuit returns the expectation value of the :class:`~pennylane.PauliZ` observable on wire 1: